Updated June 2025

 - North American demand rises more than expected due to stronger economic growth.

-- North American natural gas production grows slower than expected.
+- North American natural gas production growth is slower than expected.

-- North American LNG and pipeline capacity rises faster than expected.
+- North American LNG and pipeline capacity rises faster than expected and decreased gas inventories.

 - Oil sands demand growth is faster than expected.